How can we better understand the agent login report?

 Best Practices note: The Agent Login report should be used to see who is logging in and out at what times, and is also good for tracking the number of incident edits made by each agent per day.
 Note that any change made and saved to an incident counts as an incident edit transaction (even assigning an incident to another queue or agent) and therefore this report should not be the only report used to track agent activity and productivity.

-For more information on the Agent Login report, refer to Answer ID 2336: Determining who has logged in to the Oracle Service Cloud application
+For more information on the Agent Login report, refer to Answer ID 2336: Determining who has logged in to the Oracle B2C Service application